Exponential stability of linear periodic difference-delay equations: Proof of Theorem

-The argument is essentially modeled after the one in \cite{Henry1974} for the time-invariant case, but technicalities arise because when dealing with time-varying coefficients Laplace transformation yields infinite-dimensional functional equations.
-Assuming \ref{assumption1} and \ref{assumption2} in Theorem~\ref{theorem_hale_generalization}, we shall prove exponential stability of System \eqref{system_lin_formel} in three steps.
+The proof of sufficiency can be modeled after the one in \cite{Henry1974} for the time-invariant case, but new technicalities arise because applying Laplace transformation to linear relations with time-varying coefficients yields functional rather than algebraic equations.
+Assuming that both \ref{assumption1}, \ref{assumption2} hold in Theorem~\ref{theorem_hale_generalization} we shall prove exponential stability of System \eqref{system_lin_formel} in three steps.